| Photos courtesy Casey Frederick

 Aren't certain brands ethanol-free?

 No. All gasoline brands have both pure and ethanol-containing gasoline under the same brand names.
 For example, Shell V-Power ranges from 91 to 93 octane both with and without added ethanol.
 It just varies from station to station, and it's up to the station owner whether or not to sell pure gas.
-In fact, in Madison, Wisconsin there is a Shell station that sells V-Power with ethanol, but added a single pump, at a higher price, dispensing pure 91-octane gas.
-(It happens to be the pump that I always use, so I figure they understood I wanted pure gas in that one.)
+In fact, in Madison, Wisconsin there is a Shell station that sells 93-octane V-Power with ethanol at most pumps, but which has a single pump, at a higher price, dispensing pure 91-octane gas.

 How do I know if a particular gas and grade is ethanol-free?